Wesley26/weather-App/README.md

 1. `App.tsx` - Renders WeatherScreen.js, Context Provider for CurrentUnitContext and InfoPanelContext.Runs the entire app. @theCurrentUnit - String value, inherits string Context from CurrentUnitContext. @setCurrentUnit - Function, inherits empty function Context from CurrentUnitContext. @infoPanelToggle - Boolean value, inherits boolean Context from InfoPanelContext. @setInfoPanelToggle - Function, inherits empty function Context from InfoPanelContext.
 All useState hooks contain a global scope for the entire app.
 2. `tailwind.config.js` - tailwindCSS config file, generate your StyleSheet objects here in theme.extend.
 See the tailwindCSS documentation for more information.
 3. `tailwind.ts` - create the tailwindCSS style here for react native app.
 Font Family and Font Color config.
 Export to all components that require custom font settings that tailwind-rn does not support.
 All styles that use supported tailwind classes must be generated from tailwind.config.js.
+4. `index.tsx` - App's entry point, do not have a "main" inside package.json